 On yews, notched needles are positive diagnostic symptoms of the black vine weevil since other weevils do not feed on yews.
 Examine the needles at the center of the plant near the main stem.
 If there are many notches on most of the plant foliage, it is likely that the roots are also severely damaged by larval feeding.
 The black vine weevil has fused wings and can only move from plant to plant by walking or by being carried in infested plant containers or root balls.
 Therefore, an infestation is relatively slow to spread.

 Management of the black vine weevil is possible if symptoms are recognized and treated early.
 However, as with many other garden pests, the black vine weevil has developed a degree of immunity to many pesticides that were once effective.
 Often physical or biological controls are the most efficient means available to the home gardener.

-A surprisingly simple way to control black vine weevils is to knock them off the plant, collect, and destroy.
-This is best accomplished by putting a white cloth at the case of the plant (because the weevil’s protective coloring makes them hard to spot on the bare ground), then gently shake the plant to dislodge the weevils.
+A surprisingly simple way to control black vine weevils is to knock them off the plant, collect, and destroy them.
+This is best accomplished by putting a white cloth at the case of the plant (because the weevil’s protective coloring makes them hard to spot on the bare ground), then gently shaking the plant to dislodge the weevils.
 Finally, transfer the weevils from the cloth to a jar of soapy water to kill them.

 A second technique is to affix cardboard strips covered with a sticky substance, such as Tanglefoot™, to the stems and trunks of susceptible plants in early spring before adult weevils emerge.